ssbc/muxrpc/README.md

 If you are exposing an api over a network connection, then you probably want some sort of authorization system.
 `muxrpc@4` and earlier had a `rpc.permissions()` method on the rpc object, but this has been removed.
-Now you must provide a permissions object, which has methods `{pre, post}`.
-`pre` is called with the path and arguments before the api method is actually called, and if it returns false, then the user gets an error and the method is not called.
+Now you must pass a permissions function, which is called with the `name` (a path) and `args`, if this function does not throw an error, then the call is allowed.

-This is much more flexible than attaching a standard permissions method--now all methods on the rpc object act the same (call remote methods) and it's possible to have a method named "permissions"
+In some cases, a simple allow/deny list is sufficient.

-A helper module for providing permissions is provided, this enables you to update permissions on the fly
+A helper function, is provided, which was a part of muxrpc@4

 ``` js

 var Permissions = require('muxrpc/permissions')